 Quetico

-between Ontario (left) and Minnesota (right) on Lake Saganaga
+Sunday, August 28, 2011: Straddling the international border between Ontario (left) and Minnesota (right) on Lake Saganaga |

 Cristin and I made a whirlwind 3 day trip to Quetico Provincial Park in Ontario the last weekend of August.
 Quetico is the Canadian equivalent of the Boundary Water Canoe Area Wilderness (BWCAW) in Minnesota, a pristine canoe wilderness full of nothing but lakes and rivers, rocks and trees.
 Both Quetico and the BWCA are about 1 million acres but Quetico has about 1/10th the number of visitors each year, making it a much more remote experience.